The 2 Primary Causes of Reduced Air Flow in Ducts

 Both of these causes, friction and turbulence, are included in the friction rates given for various types of ducts and fittings.
 As the word ‘rate’ indicates, the friction rate doesn’t tell the whole story.
 You’ve got to combine it with something else to figure out what the whole pressure drop is.
 That’s where equivalent length comes in, and I’ll save that for a future article.
 Or you can skip ahead and go read Manual D.

 When designing and installing ducts, you’ve got to know about this stuff.
 Friction and turbulence play a big role in whether a duct system does what it’s supposed to or not.
 We’ve got this stuff quantified.
 If you’re not using Manual D or a ductulator or some other method that quantifies these effects, you may well end up with a system that no amount of commissioning can save.

 Allison A. Bailes III, PhD is a speaker, writer, building science consultant, and the founder of Energy Vanguard in Decatur, Georgia.
-He has a doctorate in physics and writes the Energy Vanguard Blog.
-He is also writing a book on building science.
+He has a doctorate in physics and is the author of a popular book on building science.
+He also writes the Energy Vanguard Blog.
 You can follow him on Twitter at @EnergyVanguard.